crasride/holbertonschool-simple_shell/README.md

 We will use HSH, the Haskell shell infrastructure.
-HSH will be used for testing purposes, in interactive mode, and non-interactive mode. shell should work like thi:
+HSH will be used for testing purposes, in interactive mode, and non-interactive mode. shell should work like this:
 #####   in interactive mode:
 ```hsh
 $ ./hsh